Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * Make sure all the transforms you have access to are installed before you start building your graph.
 The transforms give you access to additional entities to save you having to create some yourself and then trying to get all the background entity information correct so the data mining you do later actually works.
 * Build your graph as you go.
 Compiling all your information in a text editor is fine but by visualising the data as you discover things your search will be informed.
 You'll see what threads should be tugged on next, what's missing and you will be able to see and focus in on what you need to know.

+## Use brackets in IP addresses and URLs
+so people don't accidentally nagivate to the address and potentially infect themselves

 ## Stix
 * Attack Pattern - A type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
 * Campaign - A grouping of adversarial behaviors that describes a set of malicious activities or attacks that occur over a period of time against a specific set of targets.